Allyson-Robert/X-LAB_Plotting_Manager/README.md

 Adding datafiles can be done manually by browsing to the proper file and labelling each.
 It is also possible to generate a set of datafiles automatically by navigating to the *"Automatic"* tab and choosing a directory.
 Each file is then added and labelled with its name.
-By default the Data Creation Window is opened on the *"Manual"* tab.
+By default, the Data Creation Window is opened on the *"Manual"* tab.

 Filesets are saved after creation and by navigating *"File -> Save Set"*.
 Do not forget to append the *".json"* file extension to the name when saving.